-- 9.1 The Council has a statutory duty under section 149 of the Equality Act 2010 which provides that a public authority must, in exercise of its functions, have due regard to the need to (a) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and (c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it; and persons who do not share it.
-The relevant protected characteristics and persons who do not share it.
-The relevant protected characteristics are: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 9.2 An Equalities Impact Assessment has been completed considering the Strategy and draft Action Plan. - 9.3 This duty has been considered in the context of this report and it has been concluded that there are no equality and diversity implications arising directly from this report. - 9.4 Though relatively affluent, the borough suffers from pockets of deprivation, with some areas being in the 20% most deprived neighbourhoods in the country.
-It is imperative, therefore, that the Council and its partners address these challenges in its economic development initiatives. - 9.5 The new Economic Development Strategy identifies the drivers of social and environmental issues in the borough and the associated action plans seeks to ensure our approach to delivering future economic growth addresses them.
+10.1 The Council has a statutory duty under section 149 of the Equality Act 2010 which provides that a public authority must, in exercise of its functions, have due regard to the need to (a) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who share a relevant protected characteristic and persons who do not share it.
+The relevant

-10. Climate Change/Sustainability Implications
+- protected characteristics are: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 10.2 An Equalities Impact Assessment has been completed considering the Strategy and draft Action Plan (see Appendix 4). - 10.3 This duty has been considered in the context of this report and it has been concluded that there are no equality and diversity implications arising directly from this report. - 10.4 Though relatively affluent, the borough suffers from pockets of deprivation, with some areas being in the 20% most deprived neighbourhoods in the country.
+It is imperative, therefore, that the Council and its partners address these challenges in its economic development initiatives. - 10.5 The new Economic Development Strategy identifies the drivers of social and environmental issues in the borough and the associated action plans seeks to ensure our approach to delivering future economic growth addresses them.

-- 10.1 The Council formally declared a climate emergency in 2019 and set a goal for the borough to reach net zero emissions by 2030.
-The Council is committed to reducing emissions, particularly from vehicles, energy use and construction processes. - 10.2 The new Economic Development Strategy recognises that environmental impacts of economic activities in the borough need to be mitigated.
-It highlights the work that the Council and its partners are already doing to promote a more sustainable economy in the borough, through initiatives such as ZERO Carbon Guildford's Sustainable Business Network and Surrey County Council's LoCASE carbon reduction grant programme for SMEs.
+11. Climate Change/Sustainability Implications

-10.3 The Economic Development Strategy and Action Plan highlights opportunities where the Council and its partners can collaborate to promote and work towards a net-zero / low carbon economy.
+- 11.1 The Council formally declared a climate emergency in 2019 and set a goal for the borough to reach net zero emissions by 2030.
+The Council is committed to reducing emissions, particularly from vehicles, energy use and construction processes. - 11.2 The new Economic Development Strategy recognises that environmental impacts of economic activities in the borough need to be mitigated.
+It highlights the work that the Council and its partners are already doing to promote a more sustainable economy in the borough, through initiatives such as ZERO Carbon Guildford's Sustainable Business Network and Surrey County Council's LoCASE carbon reduction grant programme for SMEs. - 11.3 The Economic Development Strategy and Action Plan highlights opportunities where the Council and its partners can collaborate to promote and work towards a net-zero / low carbon economy.

-11. Summary of Options
+12. Summary of Options